1. Home>

 Vosotras / Vosotrosolvidaréisyou (plural) will forget

-Ellas / Ellos / Ustedesolvidaránthey will forget, you (plural formal) will forget
+Ellas / Ellos / Ustedesolvidaránthey will forget

 Or use our app: